 Want to add some great old-Hollywood party style to your next fête?
 Consider bringing home one of these trinkets; our personal favorite is this fabulous bar set by Cartier in its original fitted box.

 Lot 647 is a collectible Cartier Sterling Silver Bar Set

 Lot 697 features scarves, ashtrays, and other gifts that Perona gave his VIP patrons

 Lot 648 includes vintage bar accessories and a traveling cocktail set in a leather case

 Lot 699 includes menus and other printed memorabilia from the New York supper club

-Also in the sale are more than 1,000 rare photographs from the 1930s through the 1950s, showing the biggest Hollywood stars of the day enjoying their nights hobnobbing at Elmo’s, as it was affectionately called.
+Also in the sale are more than 1,000 rare photographs from the 1930s through the 1950s, depicting the biggest Hollywood stars of the day enjoying their nights hobnobbing at Elmo’s, which the club was affectionately nicknamed.